ajhenley/gitbook/produce_sales_report.md

 </tbody>
 </table>

-The report is to print a heading "SALES REPORT", and detail lines listing the customer number, name, sales amount, sales tax and the total amount owed.
+The report must print a heading, "Sales Report", followed by detail lines.
+Each detail line must list the customer number, name, sales amount, sales tax and the total amount due.